-When is the right time for Ortho Treatment?
+When is the right time for

-Orthodontics for children & adolescence
+Orthodontics for children & adolescents

 In childhood and adolescence, many misaligned teeth and jaws can be corrected quite easily.
 A detailed diagnosis is very important in order to differentiate between tooth or, as is in most cases, combined tooth and jaw misalignments.